 Communication Mailing List

 In order to share information quickly across the suburb, we have established a mailing list of contact persons in the various buildings.
-We currently have at least one contact person in about half of the buildings, but that leaves a number of buildings which are not “in the loop” at all.
+We currently have at least one contact person in more than half of the buildings, but there are still a number of buildings which are not “in the loop” at all.

 If you would like to be “in the loop” and receive email notifications of events and issues, please contact me at wdford@global.co.za to be added to the mailing list.
 Please also send me the email addresses of your trustees if possible.